 Seattle, WA – Key Arena

-Shortly before the quarterfinals began at the 2017 Women’s Basketball PAC-12 Championship in Seattle, WA at the Key Arena in March, we got a chance to sit down with PAC-12 Networks President Lydia Murphy-Stephans to get an inside look at the extraordinary transformation the conference has gone through since the advent of the PAC-12 Networks.
-With one of the new additions to our re-branded publications editorial content being SPORTS, we were honored to chat with a very dynamic leader who has helped transform the way we consume media both in the Puget Sound region of the Pacific Northwest but also all around the world.
+Shortly before the quarterfinals began at the 2017 Women’s Basketball PAC-12 Championship in Seattle, WA at the Key Arena earlier this Spring, we got a chance to sit down with PAC-12 Networks President Lydia Murphy-Stephans to get an inside look at the extraordinary transformation the conference has gone through since the advent of the PAC-12 Networks.
+With one of the new segments of editorial content being ‘Media In Sports’ in 2017, we were honored to chat with this very dynamic leader who has helped transform the way we consume sports media both here in the United States, but also all around the world.

 Q: Tell us about the inception of the PAC-12 Network